adityaathalye/clojure-by-example/README.md

 - Open VSCode and complete the initialization process.
 - Open the "Extensions" Tab and search for "Calva", Install the "Calva: Clojure & ClojureScript Interactive Programming" extension
   - Alternatively you can visit the [Calva page](https://marketplace.visualstudio.com/items?itemName=betterthantomorrow.calva) to install it
-- You need Java Installed
-  - Run `java -version` in your terminal.
-  - If Java is not installed, please [download and install Java from here](https://adoptopenjdk.net/).
-Any version should do.
-  - Once you are done, `java -version` should show you a Java version.

 Once installed: